Sculling Policies overview

 Racing 2x BOW away

-Rowers who are qualified to bow a racing double in an away race and have participated in at least one club race scrimmage as bow of a double may begin to earn qualifications to toe a quad (4x) under supervised conditions described in the next section.
+Rowers who are qualified to bow a racing double in an away race and/or have participated in at least one club race scrimmage as bow of a double may begin to earn qualifications to toe a quad (4x) under supervised conditions described in the next section.
+You do not need to be race certified in a 2x to get certified to toe a quad.

 6. Racing Quads

 Quads are fast boats rowed without a cox, and special attention must be paid to safety concerns.
-A quad must always be under the supervision of a UVRF certified coach (or Dartmouth coach or a guest coach – see UVRF Coach Requirements for qualifications necessary to be a guest coach) (“Coach”) or a Level C, B or A Sculler during the entire row.
-The quad may be launched from Kendal or the Dartmouth sculling dock between dawn and dusk, or from the Dartmouth sweep dock during the hours contracted for UVRF coached programs and during UVRF special events (e.g. the Prouty or the UVRF Summer Picnic).
+A quad must always be under the supervision of a UVRF certified coach or a Level C, B or A Sculler during the entire row.

 Supervised Rowing in Quads: